 It's been discontinued by the manufacturer, but the KitchenAid Classic Mandoline Slicer (Est. $45) is still widely available and gets top marks in two professional tests.
 Good Housekeeping gives it an A+ rating, saying it's easy to use and makes uniform slices.
 Experts and owners also say it has an excellent hand guard.
 It only slices, it can' t do fancy cuts like waffles, but you may be able to pick up this compact mandoline slicer at a great price as retailers begin to close it out.

-The Benriner Japanese Mandoline Slicer ((Est. $25)) is one of the few mandolines to receive top reviews from both professionals and experts alike, and its user-friendly design is a major reason why.
+Walk into any professional kitchen and you're likely to find a few "Bennie's" lying around.
+That's what many chefs affectionately call the Benriner Japanese Mandoline Slicer (Est. $23).
+It gets top reviews from both professionals and experts for its great performance and user-friendly design.
 An adjustable knob changes blade height quickly and precisely, and the slim hand-held body style stores easily in most kitchen drawers or cabinets.

 The Benriner Japanese Mandoline Slicer's performance is first-class; reviewers say it slices thinner than most mandolines and also produces excellent julienne cuts.
 It comes with three interchangeable blades, fine, medium and coarse, but does not include a blade for crinkle or waffle cuts.
 Some say it's too narrow for their purposes, but it can be purchased in a wide body design as the Benriner Wide-Body Large Slicer (Est. $35).